 Vizslas are pretty clean dogs and their short coat makes them very low maintenance.

-However, if you are experiencing allergy issues with your vizsla a weekly bath and brush will help reduce the amount of shedding throughout the house.
+However, if you are experiencing allergy issues with your vizsla a weekly grooming session will help reduce the amount of hair dropped shed throughout the house.

 Try using a hypoallergenic shampoo and a rubber brush or a pet grooming glove to remove those short glittery hairs.